-You might think by adding extra labor and material, painted brick would cost more.
+You might think by adding extra labor and material, the painted brick would cost more.
 But that’s not the case.
 We plan on using an inexpensive brick that still has good texture.
 And in most cases, these types of brick are better for painting than the more expensive variety.

 What about extra maintenance?

 Any exterior painted surface will have to eventually get a fresh coat of paint.
-So this is a non issue for us.
+So this is a non-issue for us.
 If we didn’t do painted brick, we would do Hardie Plank, which would also be a painted surface.

-But with brick it is important to do it right to begin with.
-Using a high quality brick primer and brick paint, will keep you from having to repaint as often.
+But with brick, it is important to do it right, to begin with.
+Using a high-quality brick primer and brick paint will keep you from having to repaint as often.
 I’ve read that painted brick will need to be repainted every 3 years.
 I find that very hard to believe.
 There are numerous painted brick houses in our area that have not been repainted in over 10-15 years, and they look amazing.